FINANCE

 - Groceries

-You can efficiently track your expenses by using a personal finance app, checking your account balance online, or using the mobile banking app from your credit union or bank.
+You can most efficiently track your expenses by using a personal finance app, reviewing your checking account and credit card statements, or using the mobile banking app from your credit union or bank.

 Maintain a Minimum Balance

-Making sure you don't fall beneath your financial institution's minimum balance requirement is another factor when deciding how much money to keep in your checking account.
+Another factor to consider when deciding how much money to keep in your checking account is your financial institution's minimum balance requirement.
 Most credit unions and banks require you to have a certain minimum balance in your checking account to keep it open and avoid fees.
-These balance amounts can range from $5 – $1,000.

 Cushion Your Balance to Avoid Overdrafts